 What are the different kinds of FSAs?

-Health FSAs are employer-sponsored accounts that give employees the ability to contribute pre-tax payroll deductions.
+Health care FSAs are employer-sponsored accounts that give employees the ability to contribute pre-tax dollars as payroll deductions.
 The pre-tax deductions reduce an employee’s taxable income and can be used for qualified medical expenses for them, their spouses, and their dependents.

-For 2021, employees can contribute up to $2,750 to their health FSAs without incurring a penalty.
-The funds in health FSAs generally are “use-it-or-lose-it;” meaning that, at the end of the plan year, employees forfeit any amounts not spent.
+For 2023, employees can contribute up to $3,050 to their health FSAs without incurring a penalty.
+Health FSA contributions generally are “use-it-or-lose-it;” meaning that, at the end of the plan year, employees forfeit any amounts not spent.